Upcoming

 World Athletics started ratifying 200-meter records on a curved track in 1951.
 A 200-meter straight event is still run as an exhibition event at some meets.

-The first recognized 200-meter record was 20.5 seconds, hand-timed and run by Andy Stanfield.
-In the 1970s, records would switch from being hand-timed to electronically timed.
-This allowed for times to be rounded to the nearest hundredth of a second rather than tenth.
+The first recognized 200-meter record was 20.5 seconds, hand-timed and run by the American Andy Stanfield on May 26, 1951, in Philadelphia.
+In the 1970s, records switched from being hand-timed to electronically timed.
+This allowed for times to be rounded to the nearest hundredth of a second rather than a tenth.

-The hand-timed record would progress to 19.8 seconds before Italy’s Pietro Mennea then lowered the record with electric timing to 19.72 seconds in Mexico City in 1979.
+The hand-timed record progressed to 19.8 seconds before Italy’s Pietro Mennea then lowered the record with electric timing to 19.72 seconds in Mexico City in 1979.

-Mennea’s record would stand until 1996, when Michael Johnson would run 19.66 seconds and then smash his own record with a time of 19.32 seconds.
-Johnson’s record would stand until the current record holder, Usain Bolt, ran 19.30 seconds at the Beijing Olympics.
-Bolt would go on to break his own world record the next year at the World Championships, running 19.19 seconds into a slight headwind.
+Mennea’s record stood until 1996, when Michael Johnson ran 19.66 seconds and then smashed his own record with a time of 19.32 seconds.
+Johnson’s record stood until the current record holder, Usain Bolt, ran 19.30 seconds at the Beijing Olympics.
+Bolt went on to break his own world record the next year at the World Championships, running 19.19 seconds into a slight headwind.

 Women’s 200m Record Progression